CBD oil is commonly used medicinally by people suffering from all kinds of issues.

 CBD can also interact negatively with other drugs and in some people can cause liver damage and fatigue.

-Can It Be Taken Safely?
+Can CBD Be Taken Safely During Pregnancy?

 However, there is a significant amount of anecdotal evidence to support its use.
 Many pregnant women have given extremely positive feedback about the use of CBD to reduce their symptoms.